On the subregular $J$-rings of Coxeter systems: The subregular -ring

 \subsection{The subregular $J$-ring}

-We are now ready to introduce our main objects of study.
-Consider the following sets. \begin{definition} Let $C$ denote the set of all non-identity elements in $W$ with a unique reduced expression.
-For each $s\in S$, let $\Gamma_s$ be the sets of all elements in $C$ whose reduced expression ends in $s$. \end{definition} We will be interested the groups $J_C$ and $J_{\Gamma_s\cap\Gamma_s\inverse}$(see Definition \ref{support}).
-Thanks to the following theorem and Corollary \ref{subalgebra}, they are actually subalgebras of $J$.
+Consider the following proposition. \begin{proposition}[\cite{subregular}, Theorem 3.8] Let $C$ denote the set of all non-identity elements in $W$ with a unique reduced word.
+For each $s\in S$, let $\Gamma_s$ be the sets of elements in $C$ whose reduced word ends in $s$.
+Then $C$ is a two-sided Kazhdan--Lusztig cell of $W$, and $\Gamma_s$ is a left Kazhdan--Lusztig cell of $W$ for each $s\in S$. \end{proposition}